You are hereHome >

 She is a frequent contributor to the media and her work has been covered by NPR, ABC, NBC, CBS, Cox News, PBS, the Washington Post, the Washington Business Journal, Politico, the Hill, Talking Points Memo, Roll Call, and numerous other media outlets.
 Her most recent research project, Representation Without Taxation, documented a comparison of taxes and lobbying expenditures of 30 profitable U.S. Fortune 500 companies.
 The report was cited on The Daily Show with Jon Stewart.
 Other reports in the last year, Auctioning Democracy: The Rise of Super PACs and the 2012 Elections and Business Contributions to Super PACs were featured on MSNBC, NPR, CNN and in Bloomberg, Politico, the Nation, and The Week.

-She is a native Washingtonian and a graduate Cum Laude of Middlebury College in Vermont.
+She is a native Washingtonian and graduated Cum Laude from Middlebury College in Vermont.

 Tools & Resources